The Gobi March (China) 2017 starts on Sunday, 18 June and is the 14th edition of the event.

 Please note that adverse weather conditions and other factors can result in changes being made to the course.

-The much-anticipated Stage 5 in all of the 4 Deserts Race Series events is known as The Long March.
-Generally, this stage is between 70 and 90 kilometers (43 to 56 miles) long, roughly double the length of the previous four stages.
+The much-anticipated long stage in all of the 4 Deserts Race Series events is known as The Long March.
+Generally, this stage is between 60 and 100 kilometers (37 to 62 miles) long, roughly double the length of the previous four stages.

 The stage follows much the same format as the previous ones: checkpoints are located about 10 kilometers (6 miles) apart; however, many competitors will take the opportunity (the only one in the week) to have a few hours of sleep at a designated Overnight Checkpoint.